Manvendra256/Butternut/README.md

 <tr>
 <td>

-This app helps people create digital flashcards and memorize information by using two proven techniques: Active recall and Spaced repetition.
-I built it as
+This app helps users create digital flashcards and memorize information by leveraging two proven learning techniques: Active recall and Spaced repetition.
-I couldn't find any other good and **free** alternatives in this category.
+I built it since I couldn't find any other good and **free** alternatives in this category.
 It uses ***weighted random sampling*** to recommend the next flashcard to the user.
-The weight in this case is simply the users confidence level with that particular flashcard.
-There are three levels of heirarchy to aid in the organization of flashcards (the heirarchy is take from Brainscape).
+The weight for a given card is the users confidence on their ability to recall info on that card.
+It also features a hierarchical structure inspired by Brainscape.
 At the top level, we have a _class_.
 Under class, we have _decks_ and under a deck we have _flashcards_.
 For example **Geography** could be a _class_.
 Under **Geography**, we could have multiple decks, for example one for each country (let's assume **USA**).
 Under **USA**, we could have multiple flashcards containing questions/info around
 USA geography.